Posts with the Tag Interop:

 Uneasy Logistics

 This time, the event takes place in College Park, Maryland, in the metro area of Washington, DC.
 And that has been a bit of an issue with respect to “congregating”, because many of the regular Interop attendees were worried by news about extra troubles with US border checks.
-In consequence, we will only have about 40 on-site participants (rather than about 100, as is more usual for Interops); the missing people have promised to come in via Zoom, though.
+In consequence, we will only have about 40 on-site participants (rather than about 100, as is more usual for Interops); the missing people have promised to come in via some proprietary video conferencing system <cough>, though.

 Right now, in the closed session of the Technical Coordination Group, (TCG) where the chairs of the various Working and Interest Groups of the IVOA meet, this feels fairly ok.
 But then more than half of the participants are on-site here.
 Also, the room we are in (within the Edward St. John Learning and Teaching Center pictured above) is perfectly equipped for this kind of thing, what with microphones in each desk, and screens everywhere.